 Official reserve assets increased to US$874.27 at the end of August 2021 from US$857.13 at the end of July 2021 recording an increase of 2%.
 In annual terms, official reserve assets observed a growth of 53% during this period.

-Total exports (F.O.B) observed an annual increase of 20% in July 2021 when compared to July 2020, while in an increase of 8% was recorded in monthly terms.
-Fish exports increased by 9% in July 2021 compared to the previous month, while re-exports increased by 12% during this period.
+Total exports (F.O.B) observed an annual decrease of 36% in August 2021 when compared to August 2020, while an increase of 67% was recorded in monthly terms.
+Fish exports increased by 47% in August 2021 compared to the previous month, while re-exports increased by 105% during this period.

-Total imports (C.I.F) increased by 45% in annual terms in comparison to July 2020.
-Meanwhile in monthly terms a 7% decline in total imports can be observed, which may be contributed by the decline in imports of electronic and electrical appliances; petroleum products; and transport equipment and parts.
-On the other hand, imports of machinery and mechanical appliances and parts increased by 44% compared to June 2021.
+Total imports (C.I.F) increased by 59% in annual terms in comparison to August 2020.
+Meanwhile in monthly terms a 23% increase in total imports can be observed, contributed by the increase in imports of food items; petroleum products; construction products: and transport equipment and parts.
+On the other hand, imports of machinery and mechanical appliances and parts decreased by 20% compared to July 2021.

 Export of goods and service